 Now, if you’re overwhelmed by looking at your gift list and budget, you need to cut back!
-Friend, if you’re serious about saving money you’ll need to seriously consider where your money is going, and why.
+If you’re serious about saving money you’ll need to seriously consider where your money is going, and why.

 Are you buying gifts because you love the look on your loved ones’ face when they open your gift?
 Or because it’s a tradition and you feel obligated to participate?
 If your answer is the latter, find a way to eliminate that purchase.

-1. Take a look at your list.
-Is there anyone who can come off your list?
+1. Is there anyone who can come off your list?

 For instance, what about your one friend that has everything – does she really need more stuff?
 Or can you two have a chat about it and agree to catch a happy hour a few weeks before Christmas to celebrate your friendship and the season?